 By tattooing very tiny ‘dots’ on the scalp the impression or illusion of a hair follicle is made – these ‘dots’ also create an overall darker hue on the scalp to help disguise hair loss.
 As well as ‘dots’, fine hair strokes can also be tattooed onto the scalp or within existing hair for both men and women who suffer from alopecia or hair thinning.
 This gives the scalp the impression of a thicker and fuller looking head of hair and reduces the look of patches in amongst remaining hair.

 The goal for both balding and alopecia is to get a look as natural as possible and utilize what hair remains by blending the tattooed dots into existing hair patterns.
-Equally a fully bald head can be tattooed entirely with dots to give a natural looking shaven head, or razor look.
+Equally a fully bald head can be tattooed entirely with dots to give a natural looking shaven head, razor or buzz cut look.

 A: You can wait a minimum of 2 weeks, however it is preferable to wait at least 1 month before having micropigmentation.

 A: Yes.
-Unlike the Nouveau Contour and Bio Touch range of pigments which are semi-permanent, the Ecuri range of pigments used on the scalp are permanent.
+Unlike cosmetic semi-permanent pigments, the Ecuri range of pigments used on the scalp are permanent.
 They are formulated to last and often stay ‘sharp’ and retain their colour for 8-10 years before a touch-up may be required.
 We suggest that clients may choose to return for a ‘refresh’ around the 5 year mark to sharpen and brighten up the tattooing up if it is needed or desired.
 The Ecuri scalp range of pigments are also less likely to turn blue or green the way regular tattoo ink can.
-This pigment range contains a protein that causes a quick drying effect on contact with the scalp and blood which helps prevent the dots from ‘blowing out’ and looking oversized or becoming blurry.
+This pigment range contains a protein that causes a quick drying effect on contact with the scalp and blood which helps prevent the dots from ‘blowing out’ and looking oversized or becoming blurry in the skin.

 A: Yes.
 Ecuri’s scalp pigments do not conflict or interfere with having an MRI scan.

 A: Yes.
-The needles used in scalp micropigmentation are up to 75% smaller than regular tattoo needles so they very precisely match the size of a hair follicle.
-Like cosmetic and paramedical tattooing, the needles are only inserted into the dermal layer of the skin (approximately 0.5mm deep) which is more comfortable for the client and gives a very natural result.
+The needles used in scalp micropigmentation are up to 75% smaller than regular tattoo needles so they can very precisely match the size of a hair follicle.
+Like cosmetic and paramedical tattooing, the needles are only inserted into the dermal layer of the skin which is more comfortable for the client and gives a very natural result.
+We have a variety of needle sizes to achieve the desired look.

 A: Yes.
 With scalp micropigmentation you can design and relocate a new hairline around the forehead, side of the face and back of the head as well as fill in areas where hair loss is present.
 This may be a small area, larger patches or a full head.
 A variety of hairlines can be achieved, whether conservative, natural/soft or hard/defined.

 A: Yes.
-We do not perform scalp micropigmentation or hair simulation for:-
+We do not perform scalp micropigmentation for:-

 A: Pain is individual to everyone.
 But our goal is always to help make you feel as comfortable as possible.
 We use a pre-numbing cream applied to the scalp at home 1-2 hours before the treatment session commences.
 This helps alleviate any initial discomfort.
-Most people describe the pain as a 3 to 4 on a pain score out of 10 with 10 being the worst pain.
-If pain persists a numbing gel can be applied.
-This is a quick acting gel that further relieves any pain and/or swelling and contains bleeding if there is any.
-It has 5% Lidocaine hydrochloride, 2% Tetracaine and 0.02% Epinephrine.
-It is the same gel as used for paramedical and cosmetic micropigmentation.
+If pain persists a secondary numbing gel can be applied.

 A: Yes.
-Scars, whether from injury, surgery or follicle transplant can be blended and camouflaged to lessen their appearance.
+Scars, whether from injury, surgery or follicle transplant (FUE and FUT) can be blended and camouflaged to help camouflage their appearance.

 A: You need to allow your skin to breathe prior to coming to a scalp micropigmentation procedure.
 It’s very important.
 So you must not wear it for between 10-14 days prior.
 If you don’t adhere to this, you run the risk that the pigment will not implant nor remain in your scalp.